secure-systems-lab/code-style-guidelines/git-github-introduction.md

 Untracked files:
   (use "git add <file>..." to include in what will be committed)

-    README.txt
+  LICENSE

     nothing added to commit but untracked files present (use "git add" to track)
 ```

-Git indicates that the README.txt file is untracked, so the first command (git add) will add it.
-The second command (git status) will tell us whether the file has been added successfully.
+Git indicates that the LICENSE file is untracked, so the first command (git
+add) will add it.
+The second command (git status) will tell us whether the file
+has been added successfully.

 ```
-$ git add README.txt
+$ git add LICENSE

 $ git status
 On branch new_feature
 Changes to be committed:
   (use "git reset HEAD <file>..." to unstage)

-    new file:   README.txt
+    new file:   LICENSE
 ```

 After adding the file it must be committed.
 By committing a file, Git creates a message about the file that will be transmitted once the file is ready to be pushed to the master branch.
 A Git message should be descriptive and mention the reason for the change, or changes, to be committed.
 In the following example, the `-m` flag (for message) is used and a commit message is appended in quotes.

 ```
-$ git commit -m "Add a README file to the project" [new_branch 7660f34] Add a README file to the project 1 file changed, 1 insertion(+) create mode 100644 README.txt
+$ git commit -m "Add a LICENSE file to the project" [new_branch 7660f34] Add a LICENSE file to the project 1 file changed, 1 insertion(+) create mode 100644 LICENSE
 ```

 If you want to check to see that all files have been added and committed, type **git status** again.
 The status should show that the directory is clean, as in the example below: